Privacy policy

 We may disclose your personal information to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply any agreements; or to protect the rights, property, or safety of the College, or others.
 This includes exchanging information with other companies and organisations for the purposes of safeguarding or other statutory regulations we have to comply with as well as those organisations with whom you and we have reciprocal agreements for providing services for education or professional development.

-We care about protecting your information.
+We care about protecting your personal data.
 That's why we put in place appropriate measures that are designed to prevent unauthorised access to, and misuse of, your personal data.
-The data that we collect from you may be transferred to, and stored at, servers in the EU.
-It may also be processed by persons operating in the EEA who work for us or an organisation we have instructed.
-If we do send your personal data outside the EEA we will take steps to ensure that the recipient implements appropriate measures to protect your information.
-If we send your data to organisations outside of the EEA area and Switzerland, we will take steps to ensure that there are binding commercial agreements to uphold the security and integrity of your data.
+The data that we collect from you will be processed in the UK but it may, in some cases, be transferred to, and stored at, servers in other countries including the United States.
+If we do send your personal data outside the UK to a country that is not deemed ‘adequate’, we will take steps to ensure that the recipient implements appropriate measures to protect your personal data.
+We will also ensure that there are appropriate safeguards in place such as the EU Standard Contractual Clauses (with the UK Addendum) or an International Data Transfer Agreement to ensure we comply with the transfer requirements of the UK GDPR and we will take all reasonable steps to ensure that your personal data is protected.

 How do we uphold your rights to use personal data?